briantgale/tutorials/modules_and_classes/modules_and_classes.md

 A few things to keep in mind:

-* A good portion of Rails is just basic Ruby
+* A good portion of Rails is just basic Ruby, and follows these patterns.
+Once you see what's going on, the magic starts to make more sense.
 * Rails has given us a good model (no pun intended) to follow to keep our code organized, we need to respect that to keep our code clean.
   * A firm understanding of MVC helps up keep our code clean.
   * If it feels like code doesn't fit somewhere, it might be worth finding a better place for it.
   * The rails magic that we use is really just a lesson in efficient code design.
 E.G. concerns are just modules with a little extra help mixed in.
-* Taking extra time out to understand the structure of something means that coming back later will be much simpler.
+* Taking extra time out to understand the structure of something means that coming back later to make adjustments will be less confusing.

 ### Sample Project Requirements